Chirag-ahir/JAVA-All-Basic/README.md

   3. ArrayList is better for storing and accessing data == LinkedList is better for manipulating data.

+     what is type interface in java?<br>
+  Type inference is a feature of Java which provides ability to compiler to look at each method invocation and corresponding declaration to determine the type of arguments.

+  what is ListIterator interface in java ?<br>
+  The ListIterator interface of the Java collections framework provides the functionality to access elements of a list.
+It is bidirectional.
+This means it allows us to iterate elements of a list in both the direction.
+It extends the Iterator interface.

+how many ways to iterate the elements of the collection in Java?<br>
+1. By Iterator interface.<br>
+2. By for-each loop.<br>
+3. By ListIterator interface.<br>
+4. By for loop.<br>
+5. By forEach() method.<br>
+6. By forEachRemaining() method.<br>

+how many ways to remove elements of the collection in java ?<br>
+1. remove()<br>
+2. remove(int index)<br>
+3. remove first()<br>
+4. remove last()<br>

 ======================= DATE TIME =========================